WesGtoX/WesGtoX/README.md

 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [Telegram](https://t.me/wesgtox);
 - 😄 Pronouns: he/his;
-- ⚡ Fun fact: I've worked as a Designer.

 **Languages and Tools:**